Sedgwick County to reopen Juvenile Residential Facility

 “The judges have been very persistent and insistent that we have that option for kids so they can be in an unlocked facility.
 So we are happy to get that back going,” said Stonehouse.

-Currently, the license for the residential facility is on hold through the Kansas Department for Children and Families (DCF).
+Currently, the license for the residential facility is on hold through the Kansas Department for Children and Families.

 Sedgwick County Department of Corrections will need to re-submit an application for the license.
 DCF said that can take about 30 days.